Category Archives: Weekly Torah Parashat

 We are in the 5th week of The Counting of The Omer.
 HOD.
 Humility as the vessel of endurance and victory.
 Interesting times.
 Seems to be all about a process of purification.

 You may find value in this ten minute video.
-He has a calming presences about him.
+He has a calming presence about him.

 Acharei Mot – Kedoshim